 For the website of our associated group, ASPARRG (Autism Spectrum People and Religion Research Group) click here.

-If you are interested in joining BAHAR or simply in coming to any of our activities and events, please e-mail Geoffrey or contact the BAHAR Office.
-Students interested in taking postgraduate degrees (PhD or Masters) with the BAHAR group at Cardiff University or at the University of Sydney should also contact Geoffrey in the first place.Page revised 22 October 2013
+If you are interested in joining BAHAR or simply in coming to any of our activities and events in the UK or Australia, please e-mail Geoffrey or contact the BAHAR Office.
+Students interested in taking postgraduate degrees (PhD or Masters) with the BAHAR group at the University of Sydney should also contact Geoffrey in the first place.Page revised 8 Dec 2014